 SHIP (Sustainable Hopkins Innovative Projects for students) is an innovative student organization in which students identify, promote, and carry out sustainability initiatives at Johns Hopkins University.
 Student members hope to bring issues of climate change and sustainable development to the students and departments Hopkins, create a coalition of like-minded groups, and provide a platform for conversations.
 Group activities include developing and implementing annual on-campus projects, organizing regular sustainability-related field trips, and collaborating with off-campus environmentally-focused public and private partners.
 Past projects include researching construction waste diversion, energy auditing of HVAC systems on campus, retrofitting lighting and building infrastructure, and developing a green living guide for dormitories.
 SHIP also worked to establish a coalition of sustainability-focused student groups on campus to increase the groups’ communication and impact on the Hopkins community.
 They work closely with the general student body, academic departments, the Office of Sustainability, and Baltimore city to educate and involve the JHU community around pressing sustainability issues.

-Since SHIP is a relatively small group, meeting times change semesterly to best accommodate the team’s schedules.
-This semester, SHIP meets on Tuesday from 7:30-8:30pm in Shaffer 304.
+Since SHIP is a relatively small group, meeting times change every semester to best accommodate the team’s schedules.